MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/how-to-format-your-csv-file-for-data-content-migration.md

 ---
-title: "How to format your CSV or Json file for data content migration" ms.author: jhendr
+title: "How to format your CSV for data content migration" ms.author: jhendr
 author: JoanneHendrickson
 manager: pamgreen